-The filter is an essential part of a dishwasher.
-It is located at the bottom of the unit and helps clean the water as it leaves the dishwasher compartment to the garbage disposal.
+The filter is a component that is located at the bottom of the unit.
+It helps clean the water as it leaves the dishwasher compartment to the garbage disposal.

-Please clean your filter twice a month to ensure it works in its top-notch condition.
+It’s important to clean your filter at least once a month to ensure it works in its top-notch condition.

 Your dishwasher and garbage disposal are generally piped into the same system.
-If the issue is with the garbage disposal, odors can end up leaking into your dishwasher.
+If the rotten egg smell is due to the garbage disposal, it can end up leaking into your dishwasher.

-Technically, the main aim of the ice is to freeze and lift the stuck-on dirt from the blade.
-The baking soda and lemon water help remove grease, odor, grease, and grim from the unit.
+The main aim of the ice is to freeze and lift the stuck-on dirt from the blade.
+The baking soda and lemon water help remove odor, grease, and grim from the unit.
 Besides, the ice also helps sharpen the blades as it is being crushed.

-You can also use a garbage disposal cleaner, which is typically a tablet that contains different cleaning agents that can deodorize and remove built-up food particles and grease that accumulate over time.
+You can also use a garbage disposal cleaner to get rid of the rotten egg smell, which is typically a foaming tablet that contains cleaning agents that deodorize and remove built-up food particles that accumulate over time.

 Ensure you run the garbage disposal for several minutes before running the dishwasher to prevent backups into the unit.